noxtgm/microbit-rock-paper-scissors/README.md

 ## 📃 Instructions

-* The game will start with an animation (if it bothers you just delete everything from `Introduction animation at the beginning of the game` until the while loop)
+* The game will start with an animation (if it bothers you just delete everything from `Introduction animation at the beginning of the game` until the while loop in the game script)
 * After the animation, you will have to choose a move:
     - Press A: rock
     - Press B: paper